wigqueel/wigqueel/README.md

 ## I'm a full-stack dev!

-- 🔭 I'm currently working on a project based on Next.js, TS, Apollo, Chakra UI and I love it!
+- 🔭 I'm currently working on a project based on Next.js, TypeScript, Apollo GrpahQL, Nest.js PostgreSQL, AWS and I love it!
-- 🤖 Interested in ML, recently won a hackathon with a team (2nd place)
+- 🤖 Interested in ML, recently won a hackathon with a team
-- 🎵 Experienced beatmaker and producer, love ping-pong 🏓
+- 🎵 Love ping-pong 🏓

 ### Connect with me: